drupalci/dispatcher/README.md

 bundle install --path vendor/bundle
 ```

-The above will give you capistrano for deployment, otherwise bundle install is also run on the vagrant host during provision.
+The above will give you Capistrano for deployment, otherwise bundle install is also run on the vagrant host during provision.

 #### Vagrant